systronix/Systronix_TMP275/README.md

 See the source code for plenty of explanatory comments

 ###TODO
--add doxygen docs
+ - add doxygen docs
--Support Alarm output, could be used as a simple thermostat
+ - Support Alarm output, could be used as a simple thermostat